Rates: $13.50 — $23 Taxes and fees are not included. Rates subject to change. $5 reservation fee per site is non-refundable.

 Twenty rustic campsites are scattered throughout the Big Cove Camping area.
 Visitors will find a modern bathhouse that provides hot showers.
 A centrally located water faucet is provided for drinking water and a sink basin behind the bathhouse is provided for dish washing.
 Each campsite is equipped with a parking slip, picnic table, grill, lantern hanger and fire ring.
 Electricity, water hookups and dump stations are not available at Frozen Head.

 Firewood is not regularly provided but campers may gather any dead wood found on the ground.
 Cutting trees is prohibited.
 Firewood from the states of Illinois, Indiana, Ohio, and Michigan is quarantined due to an insect infestation.
 Please help protect park forests and do not bring firewood from those states.
 Also according to the Department of Forestry, Morgan County cannot accept any surrounding counties’ wood due to thousand cankers disease, fire ants, adelgid, and ash borer (as well as other pests).
+Please see below for information about the new state park firewood policy that went into effect June 1, 2016.

 Two group sites, #5 & #18, with a capacity of 15 to 20 people are available in the Big Cove Campground and may be reserved on-line or by calling the park office up to a year in advance.
 The Big Cove Campground is open from March 15th to November 1st.